satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 ## Adding Page Metadata

-The page meta data, such as the title or description, are especially important for SEO.
+The page header data, such as the html title, meta description and structural data like [open graph](https://ogp.me/) are especially important for SEO.
 In the following examples, a title should be added to the pages.
 For this, each framework offers its own solution.

 #### **Gatsby**